reujab/linksys/readme.md

 #### `locale/SetTimeSettings`
 This action sets the time zone for the router.
-* `autoAdjustForDST` a boolean set to true when configured to automatically adject for daylight savings time
+* `autoAdjustForDST` a boolean set to true when configured to automatically adjust for daylight savings time
 * `timeZoneID` the id for the time zone

 #### `parentalcontrol/SetParentalControlSettings`